The Last Margrave of Ansbach

 The Wild Margrave.
 The last Margrave of Ansbach.
 Elizabeth Craven

-Hessians: The Ansbach-Bayreuth Army in USA, Deserters,
+Hessians: The Ansbach-Bayreuth Army in USA, Deserters:

 Names